3.1 Pipeline Processing Overview

 See Chapter 2 for the naming conventions of the various input, intermediate, and output calibrated files.

 As with the calibration pipelines for the other HST instruments, the specific operations that are performed during calibrations are controlled by calibration switches, which are stored in the image headers as KEYWORD=VALUE pairs.
 Any given step in the calibration process may require the application of zero, one, or more calibration reference files, the names of which are also found in the image header.
-The names of the keywords containing the switches and reference file names were introduced in the previous chapter; Section 3.3 will outline the role these keywords play in the data reduction, and description of the calibration steps are given in Section 3.4.
-The path your data files take through the pipeline is determined by the calibration switches set in the primary header of the _raw data, which in turn depends directly on the type of data you have.
+The names of the keywords containing the switches and reference file names were introduced in the previous chapter.
+Section 3.3 outlines the role those keywords play in the data reduction, and Section 3.4 describes the various steps in the calibration.
+The path taken by a specific STIS data file through the pipeline is determined by the calibration switches set in the primary header of the _raw data, which in turn depend directly on the characteristics of the data.

 A few other general comments are in order.
 It is important to note that some of the STIS calibration reference data are obtained contemporaneously with the science observations.
-These data may be used to refine the calibration process (as with the automatic wavecals), or may require you to replace a default calibration reference file with a contemporaneously obtained one, as in the case of a CCD near infrared (NIR) fringe flat.
-The details of how these contemporaneous calibration files are used in calstis can be found in Section 3.4.
-The STIS pipeline is also unusual in that they are re-entrant.
-That is, a user running calstis off-line may choose to reprocess STIS data partially, performing one or more of the intermediate steps without re-exercising the complete calstis pipeline, for instance to perform cosmic ray rejection or one dimensional spectral extraction.
-Refer to Section 3.5 for the mechanics (and restrictions) of this kind of processing.
+Those data may be used to refine the calibration process (as with the automatic wavecals), or may require replacement of a default calibration reference file with the contemporaneously obtained one, as in the case of a CCD near infrared (NIR) fringe flat.
+The details of how the contemporaneous calibration files are used in calstis can be found in Section 3.4.
+The STIS pipeline is also unusual in that the various modules are re-entrant.
+That is, a user running calstis off-line may choose to reprocess STIS data partially, performing one or more of the intermediate steps without re-running the complete calstis pipeline, for instance to perform cosmic ray rejection or one dimensional spectral extraction.
+Section 3.5 explains the mechanics (and restrictions) of this kind of processing.
 Finally, as with other HST pipelines, calstis propagates statistical errors and tracks data quality flags throughout the calibration process.